PhilT/srip/README.md

 ## Description

-A collection of Bash and Ruby scripts to try to automate the process of ripping Bluray and DVD movies and TV shows.
+A collection of Bash and Ruby scripts to try to automate the process of ripping 3D, Bluray and DVD movies and TV shows and preparing it for Plex.

 ### Rips Movies